advy99/DarkOneDark-Vim/README.md

 ## Prerequisites

-None, but for better syntax highlighting use [Polyglot](https://github.com/sheerun/vim-polyglot)
+None, but for better syntax highlighting use [Polyglot](https://github.com/sheerun/vim-polyglot) and in the c.vim syntax file of Polyglot uncomment the additional optional highlighting.